smehra1208/SQL_Projects/Zepto Inventory Dataset Analysis/README.md

 ### 1. Database Setup

 - **Database Creation**: The project starts by creating a database named `zepto_inventory_db`.
-- **Table Creation**: A table named `zepto_inventory` is created to store the data.
+- **Table Creation**: A table named `inventory` is created to store the data.
 The table structure includes columns for sku_id, category, name, mrp, discountPercent, availableQuantity, discountedSellingPrice, weightInGms, outOfStock and quantity.

 ```sql